reslp/AmpliPiper/README.md

 This process may take a while and there might be problems when installing: please check [TROUBLESHOOTING - Installation](https://astrabert.github.io/AmpliPiper-docs/docs/search/#installation) in the [complete_documentation](https://astrabert.github.io/AmpliPiper-docs/).

 AmpliPiper runs on UNIX platforms.
-The installation and execution of AmpliPiper has been successfully tested on different Linux systems (Ubuntu/CentOS).
-However, due to a [dependency issue in amplicon_sorter](https://github.com/avierstr/amplicon_sorter/issues/14) it is not yet possible to run AmpliPiper on Apple computers with macos.
+The installation and execution of AmpliPiper has been successfully tested on different Linux systems (Ubuntu/CentOS) and on macOS.
+However, ASAP does not successful compile on macOS and can thus not be executed when AmpliPiper is installed on a mac.

+#### (2) Building from `Docker` image

+Alternatively, it is possible to build AmpliPiper from a Docker image.
+A detailed description on how to install Docker and how to build AmpliPiper can be found [here](Docker_README.md).

-After that you should be ready to execute the shell script `AmpliPiper.sh` in the `shell/` folder to carry out all steps in the analysis pipeline.
+After installing all depenendcies, you should be ready to execute the shell script `AmpliPiper.sh` in the `shell/` folder to carry out all steps in the analysis pipeline.

 ### Usage